loriemoffitt/minimalisticcoding/docs/_posts/2024-06-12-create-mongodb-database.markdown

 </p>

-You are now ready to connect to your data base with a Java application!
+You are now ready to connect to your new MongoDB database with a Java application!
 [Click here for the next tutorial](Connect-to-MongoDB-with-Java)